 2. Better Management

-Implementing smart contracts in the oil and gas industry is very beneficial as this increases the transparency of logistic processes, automates the tax payment procedure, as well as reducing the costs of oil and gas companies by more than 40%.
+Implementing smart contracts in the oil and gas industry is very beneficial as this increases the transparency of logistic processes, automates the tax payment procedure, as well as reduces the costs of oil and gas companies by more than 40%.
 Corporations such as BP, Equinor, Shell and Mercuria are already cutting costs using blockchain.

 3. Tracking Carbon Footprint